The Judgment Layer

 What the Judgment Layer Includes

-Managed intelligence for every stage of your automation lifecycle.
+Operational controls for every stage of the workflow lifecycle.

 Prompt Optimization

-WeeklySystematic review of agent outputs.
-A/B testing prompt variations.
-Improving accuracy, tone, and consistency.
+WeeklySystematic review of agent outputs, prompt revisions, and behavior tuning to improve accuracy, tone, and consistency.

 Agent Orchestration

-OngoingCoordinating multiple agents across systems.
-Ensuring they don't conflict, duplicate work, or miss handoffs.
+OngoingCoordination across agents and systems so they do not conflict, duplicate work, or miss handoffs.

 Policy Management

-OngoingDecision rules, escalation paths, boundary conditions.
-What the agent can do, can't do, and when to involve a human.
+OngoingDecision rules, escalation paths, and boundary conditions for what the agent can do, cannot do, and when to involve a human.

 Performance Monitoring